 To enter, you must be a current member of WDAGA and WDAA.
-I encourage all of you to get out and ride, enjoy your horses and possibly earn some awards along the way.
+We encourage all of you to get out and ride, enjoy your horses and possibly earn some awards along the way.
 Remember it’s all about the journey!

 Highlights of the High Point Rules:

-Entry Fee: $25 Adult; $15 Youth for each combo in each level
+- Entry Fee: $25 Adult; $15 Youth for each combo in each level

 - Divisions: Open, Amateur, Youth (under 18).
 Levels: intro, basic, levels 1-4 and freestyle (all levels together).

 - High point in each division and level and overall.

 - Open to all paid participants who are Western Dressage Association of America and Western Dressage Association of Georgia members.

-Rider submits an application online with their fee(s) via Paypal.
-For payment by check, print out the online form and send with payment to WDAGA, Kim Depp, High Point Chairperson, 1520 Tate Rd, Summerville, Ga.
-30747.
-For scores to count, paid applications must be received before the end of a show.
+- Rider submits an registration form with their fee(s) payable to WDAGA, Kim Depp, High Point Chairperson, 1520 Tate Rd, Summerville, Ga.
+30747 or enter online.
+For scores to count, paid registration form(s) must be received before the end of a show.
 Retroactive scores won’t be eligible for high point.

-In case of a tie, the horse/rider with the highest single score is the winner; if the highest scores are the same, the next highest scores will be considered until the tie is broken.
+- In case of a tie, the horse/rider with the highest single score is the winner; if the highest scores are the same, the next highest scores will be considered until the tie is broken.

-Total points will be posted on the Western Dressage Association of Georgia web site and Facebook quarterly: www.wdageorgia.org.
+- Total points will be posted on the Western Dressage Association of Georgia web site and Facebook quarterly: www.wdageorgia.org.

-Awards and final results will be presented at the Annual Western Dressage Association of Georgia meeting in January 2019.
+- Awards and final results will be presented at the Annual Western Dressage Association of Georgia meeting in January 2020.

-High Point year will be February 1, 2018 through December 30, 2018.
+- High Point year will be February 1, 2019 through December 30, 2019.

 Rookie of the Year Award:

-Together with our sponsor, Lisa Segar Insurance and Agent Pagan Gilman, we have created an award designed to bring new people into the sport every year by offering a Rookie of the Year Amateur and Rookie of the Year Youth award.
+WDAGA has created an award designed to bring new people into the sport every year by offering a Rookie of the Year Amateur and Rookie of the Year Youth award.
 The rules are simple and there is NO FEE to enter the Rookie program.
 Please read more below:

-2 – You must be in your first year showing Western Dressage
+- 2 – You must be in your first year showing Western Dressage

-3 – The award is based on the rider only regardless of what horse they show
+- 3 – The award is based on the rider only regardless of what horse they show

-5 – There is an enrollment form for the program but there are no fees.
+- 5 – There is an enrollment form for the program but there are no fees.

-6 – You must initial stating that you certify to be a first year rider in Western Dressage.
+- 6 – You must initial stating that you certify to be a first year rider in Western Dressage.
 Anyone found in violation of this will be disqualified from the program.

 For any questions about the High Point or Rookie program contact Kim Depp, firstname.lastname@example.org or call 678-986-1639.